-Proving your identity with greater privacy
+Proving your identity with a smartphone

 The digitalization of the mobile industry is changing the subscriber onboarding experience and creating new opportunities.
 Understanding this new subscriber experience is key to providing quality and security to every mobile user.